Only System Admins (users who have ‘ALL’ access at the ‘CATALOG’ scope) have access to Data Registration.

 Once you have selected the tables you wish to register and selected the database you wish to register them to, you can click the “Register Selected” button to register the tables.
 You will then a see a dialog listing the tables that were successfully registered.

-If Auto-tagger has been configured on the cluster, tags will be applied to newly discovered datasets on the Data Registration page.
 When a crawler is finished crawling and is marked ‘Ready to Register’, click on it to view the unregistered datasets.

 Then click ‘Edit Schema’ on any unregistered dataset to view its schema.
 If Auto-Tagger has detected certain formatted data, it will have automatically tagged the columns with that data.